-Where to Eat in Seville (27 Places!)
+Where to Eat in Seville – Top 24 Tapas Bars & Restaurants

 A city with 3,000+ tapas bars isn’t easy to narrow down!
-But here are 27 places I consider fantastic— choose a few and you can’t go wrong!
+But here are 27 places I consider fantastic—choose a few and you can’t go wrong!

-Known to many as the best tapas bar in Seville, this tiny classic bar has kept their prices very low and the quality high.
+Known to many as the best tapas bar in Seville, this tiny classic bar has kept its prices very low and the quality high.
 You can reserve a table (which is recommended because it gets packed).
 They do great seafood, especially coquinas (tiny clams) and fried ortiguillas (sea anemone).

 Calle Eslava, 3

-2. Bodegas Dos de Mayo
+Bodega Dos de Mayo

-The quintessential Seville tapas bar loved by locals and tourists alike, Bodegas Dos de Mayo offers an enormous menu and cheap prices.
+The quintessential Seville tapas bar loved by locals and tourists alike, Bodega Dos de Mayo offers an enormous menu and cheap prices.
 Things do get a bit chaotic, but just go with the flow!
 Make sure to be assertive when ordering, and order only one or two tapas at a time.